-Greece: New solar power plants to be built by Spes Solaris20.
-May 2020. / SEE Energy News
+Greece: New solar power plants to be built by Spes Solaris, SEE Energy News

 Spes Solaris is a renewable energy company that is a member of the Panagakos group.
 The company has been granted a new batch of licenses for the construction of another seven solar power plants with combined installed capacity of 81 MW, following the recent issuance of ten solar licenses for 36 MW in total.
 The licenses obtained to date represent part of a bigger plan to build 43 solar power plants with an overall capacity of 275 MW in mainland Greece and the Peloponnese.